albion2000/semanticSearch/README.md

-# localGPT
+# semanticSearch

-This project was inspired by the original [privateGPT](https://github.com/imartinez/privateGPT).
+This is a fork of localGPT, a project inspired by the original [privateGPT](https://github.com/imartinez/privateGPT).
 Most of the description here is inspired by the original privateGPT.

+The LLM part was stripped off in order to just keep the semantic search part of interest in itself.

+I have removed the dependencies not needed anymore (llm)

+Now using just the HuggingFaceInstructEmbeddings.

+The ingest can only be done offline (removed the upload button functionnality), by using ingest.py

+A stripped off version of the installation requirements is provided : requirements_for_search.txt  it should be enough.

+So, there are now only 2 things to do after installation.

+python ingest.py --device_type cpu

+then follow "Run the UI" below, from step 3 to be able to search in your documents from a brower.

+I left the text below unchanged

 For detailed overview of the project, Watch these videos
 - [Detailed code-walkthrough](https://youtu.be/MlyoObdIHyo).